RobinTT69/e-z-screenshot-linux/README.md

 cd e-z-screenshot-grim-linux
 ```

-**Choose the file that correlates to your application.
-If you are using x11 use the one that has x11 in the name, if you are using wayland, and want to use flameshot, use the one thats called e-z-flameshot.py, and if you do not want to use flameshot and are on wayland, use the e-z-grim.py file!
+**Choose the file that correlates to your use case.
+If you are using x11 use the one called e-z-flameshot-xll.py, if you are using wayland, and want to use flameshot, use the one thats called e-z-flameshot.py, and if you do not want to use flameshot and are on wayland, use the e-z-grim.py file!
 It comes with great support across desktop environments and window managers like Hyprland.**

 **OPTIONS:**
 - -a, --api-key: Enter API key | Only required once unless you wish to update it